Credit Hours: 33

 The program requires 33 hours of coursework if the student has all the necessary prerequisites for admission.
 It involves both classroom and clinical experiences.
 Many of the courses are delivered online.
-Others are offered at times that accomodate working professionals.
+Others are offered at times that accommodate working professionals.
 The Special Education MAT is housed in the Department of Learning and Teaching.

 Up-to-date Program Sheets detailing programs of study are View Program Sheet .
 Always consult with an advisor before selecting courses.

 Description: An examination of laws and official policies influencing practice in special education, particularly those applicable to service providers.
 Includes coverage of federal and Georgia rules, as well as recommendations, policies, and practices related to IEPs.
 Also includes attention to relevant codes of ethics for teachers.